MustiAde/First-Capstone-Mobile-Dev/README.md

-# First-Capstone-Mobile-Dev
+# First Capstone

-Write a Program to calculate Peter's grades.
+## Write a Program to calculate Peter's grades.